Summer Car Care Checklist

-1. Check your Coolant
+1. Check your Coolant summer car care

 Often known as radiator fluid, or antifreeze, coolant fluid dumps the heat your engine produces away